shawnMthompson/MAITS-Website/README.md

 # USAGE

 1. Clone the repository to your local machine.
 2. Open the 'index.html' file in a web browser to view the website.
-Will require a live server extension or any other self-hosting solution.
+Will require a live server extension or any other hosting solution of your choosing.

 # REMAINING TASKS